 Your livelihood as a commercial truck driver is on the line from the moment you are pulled over and asked by a police officer, “Have you had anything to drink tonight?”

 The sooner you seek the advice of an experienced lawyer, the more options you may have to contest the government’s charges.
 Also, investing in qualified legal counsel now can pay off in the long run if you are able to keep your CDL and your job.
-Call my Belleville office at 618-509-9724.
+Call our Belleville office at 618-509-9724.

-There are many ways to challenge the government’s underlying claim that you were driving under the influence of alcohol or drugs, and ways to minimize the damage when some form of punishment is likely.
+There are many ways to challenge the government’s underlying claim that you were driving under the influence of alcohol or drugs and ways to minimize the damage when some form of punishment is likely.
 It only takes an experienced and aggressive lawyer to make the most effective arguments in your case.

-I will look for every opportunity to force the government to drop the charges against you or seek reduced charges that will avoid having any evidence of drunk driving added to your record, allowing you to keep your job and earn a living.
+We will look for every opportunity to force the government to drop the charges against you or seek reduced charges that will avoid having any evidence of drunk driving added to your record, allowing you to keep your job and earn a living.